hashicorp/terraform/website/source/docs/providers/aws/r/db_instance.html.markdown

  more information on using Replication.
 * `snapshot_identifier` - (Optional) Specifies whether or not to create this database from a snapshot.
 This correlates to the snapshot ID you'd find in the RDS console, e.g: rds:production-2015-06-26-06-05.
 * `license_model` - (Optional, but required for some DB engines, i.e. Oracle SE1) License model information for this DB instance.
+* `auto_minor_version_upgrade` - (Optional) Indicates that minor engine upgrades will be applied automatically to the DB instance during the maintenance window.
+Defaults to true.
+* `auto_major_version_upgrade` - (Optional) Indicates that major version upgrades are allowed.
+Changing this parameter does not result in an outage and the change is asynchronously applied as soon as possible.

 ~> **NOTE:** Removing the `replicate_source_db` attribute from an existing RDS Replicate database managed by Terraform will promote the database to a fully